Fresno Art Galleries, Museums, Supplies & More

 • Trisem at 1240 Fulton St

-Sweet Sixteen gets its name from the fact that several of its dimensions are multiples of 16.
-The shapes are horizontally twisted 16 degrees away from zero degrees.
-The artist, Greg O’Halloran, a 1974 M.A. graduate of Fresno State, gave the monument to the university as a gift.
+Sweet Sixteen gets its name from the fact that several of its dimensions are multiples of 16 and the shapes are horizontally twisted 16 degrees away from zero degrees.
+The artist Greg O’Halloran who was a 1974 M.A. graduate of Fresno State gave the monument to the university as a gift.

-Trisem is a three-column sculpture created of natural San Joaquin Valley river by sculptor T. Newton Russell.
+You will find a three-column sculpture created of natural San Joaquin Valley river by sculptor T. Newton Russell when you visit Trisem.

 Fresno Art Classes